adaszko/chbuf.vim/README.md

 # To Do

- * Proper handling of multibyte characters
- * Continuation string at the end of cropped line
+ * Provide more visual feedback to the user
  * Documentation
  * Decouple getline.vim into a separate project
  * Tiny GIF screencast